gameflorist/dunedynasty/README.md

 ## Multiplayer

-For ___hosting___ online multiplayer matches, make sure to forward the UDP port `10700` via our NAT-router to your hosting machine's local IP address.
+For ___hosting___ online multiplayer matches, make sure to forward the UDP port `10700` via your NAT-router to your hosting machine's local IP address.
 On the multiplayer menu-screen, you can leave the default `0.0.0.0` HOST IP address in most cases, as this will listen to all your network-connections.
 If this is not working, try setting it to the IP address of the network card connected to the internet.

 For ___joining___ an online multiplayer match, use the host's public IP address.